conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

        - templates/*.py          # These should not (and cannot) be compiled
        - share/plugins/gdb/*.py  # The python embedded into gdb is unknown

-[@cio-docs: Lines are over the length limit.]

 .. _no-link:

 No link
 -------

 A list of globs for files that should always be copied and never soft linked or hard linked.

 .. code-block:: yaml